Dan0sz/host-analytics-locally/readme.txt

 = Can the gtm/js file used by Google Optimize be hosted locally? =

 No, it can't.
-The gtm/js file is generated using a Client ID, which is unique for each visitor of your site.
+The gtm/js (or gtm.js) file is generated using a Client ID, which is unique for each visitor of your site.
 Saving this file locally would break your A/B tests.

 = I have disabled the plugin, but the Google Analytics tracking code is still added to the page.
 What's going on? =